mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 For the most part, MLS does not require the Delivery Service to deliver messages in any particular order.
-Applications can set policies that control their tolerance for out-of-order messages (see {{operational-requirements}}), and messages that arrive significantly out of order can be dropped without otherwise affecting the protocol.
+Applications can set policies that control their tolerance for out-of-order messages (see {{operational-requirements}}), and messages that arrive significantly out-of-order can be dropped without otherwise affecting the protocol.
 There are two exceptions to this.
 First, Proposal messages should all arrive before the Commit that references them.
 Second, because an MLS group has a linear history of epochs, the members of the group